Sign in →

 Supportive Data

-To evaluate the accuracy of the BioPlex Measles IgG multiplex flow immunoassay, 500 prospective serum specimens were analyzed in a blinded fashion by the Diamedix Measles IgG EIA (Diamedix) and the BioPlex Measles IgG assay.
-Specimens with discordant results after initial testing were repeated by both assays during the same freeze/thaw cycle.
+To evaluate the accuracy of the BioPlex Measles IgG multiplex flow immunoassay, 500 prospective serum samples were analyzed in a blinded fashion by the Diamedix Measles IgG EIA (Diamedix) and the BioPlex Measles IgG assay.
+Samples with discordant results after initial testing were repeated by both assays during the same freeze/thaw cycle.
 Further discrepancies were evaluated by the SeraQuest Measles IgG EIA (Quest International).
 The results are summarized in the table below.

 Table.
 Comparison between Bioplex and Diamedix Measles Assays